 From my experience, incorporating feedback on board member presence, behaviour and contribution can have some very positive benefits including:

-- More productive board meetings with increased clarity, focus and alignment;
+- More productive board meetings with increased clarity, focus and alignment – even in virtual formats like conference and video calls;

-- Enhanced group dynamics and improved relationships among board members;;
+- Enhanced group dynamics and improved relationships among board members in terms of both one-on-one and larger group interactions;

 - Better decisions with higher likelihood of successful implementation and realization of desired results;